brandon-levan/TripleTen-Data-Science-Projects/Sprint 07 - Introduction to ML/README.md

 - To learn how to examine models and pick the best one.

 ## Problem Statement & Task
-As an analyst for Zuber, a new ride-sharing company that's launching in Chicago, my task is to find patterns in the available information.
-I want to understand passenger preferences and the impact of external factors on rides.
-Working with a database, I will analyze data from competitors and test a hypothesis about the impact of weather on ride frequency.
+**Problem Summary** - Mobile carrier Megaline has found out that many of their subscribers use legacy plans.
+They want to develop a model that would analyze subscribers' behavior and recommend one of Megaline's newer plans: Smart or Ultra.
+Because I have access to behavioral data about subscribers who have already switched to the new plans, I will develop a classification model that will pick the right plan for subscribers on legacy plans.

+**Objective** - Develop a model with the highest possible accuracy.
+In this project, the threshold for accuracy is 0.75.

 ## Libraries Used
- - `pandas`, `numpy`, `matplotlib`, `scipy`
+ - `pandas`, `numpy`, `matplotlib`, `sklearn`
+ - train_test_split, DecisionTreeClassifier, RandomForestClassifier, LogisticRegression, accuracy_score,

 ## Data Description